 - Does not have a 3.5mm jack like iPhone 7 and later models

 The iPhone X is one of the masterpiece phones made by Apple that provides extraordinary results in both performance and camera quality.
 It was released in October 2017.
 It has Dual 12 megapixel sensors at the rear and a front-facing TrueDepth 7MP sensor for exceptional photography.
 The dual camera on the back is able to capture the most iconic photos you can ever click with a smartphone.
 It doesn’t matter you want to use its camera in low light or extreme sunlight, the iPhone X will still provide you high details and natural colors in both the situations.
+But be sure a Velvet Caviar iphone case for optimal protection.

 Another significant change that can be seen in iPhone X’s camera over earlier iPhones is its optical image stabilization feature that can capture sharp pictures and record smooth videos without any distortion.
 You can record high-quality 4K footage at 60 frames per second with stabilization.
 The studio lighting option is also one of the most noticeable features in iPhone X that can give amazing looks to your photos in post editing.
 The front-facing TrueDepth camera that is used to unlock the phone is also used to capture selfies in portrait mode.